wavemaker/docs/learn/app-development/widgets/datalive/form.md

 #### Position

-Set the position of the input field and label placement.
-Label: Field, Field: Label, Label: Field below.
-See the image above.
+Set the position of the input field and label placement as shown in the image above: {label: field}, {field: label}, {label: field below}.

+#### Layout Style

+Select form layout styles.
+For example, display form fields in a single column, two columns, or three columns.

 ### Configure Form Fields